The 8 Most Common COVID-19 Cleaning Questions Businesses ask Commercial Cleaning Companies

-Businesses realize its responsibility to provide a safe working environment.
-The CDC has issued several guidelines for businesses to decontaminate its facilities.
+Businesses realize it’s their responsibility to provide a safe working environment.
+The CDC has issued several guidelines for businesses to decontaminate their facilities.
 Many businesses are turning to commercial cleaning companies for deep cleaning.

 Commercial cleaning companies use specialized cleaning equipment and tools to deep clean areas and surfaces.
 They employ subject-matter experts with decades of experience.
 A commercial cleaning company uses time-tested methods to thoroughly clean and decontaminate.

 Before hiring decontamination cleaning services in Sonoma County, remember to seek answers to these questions.

 How can I be sure my provider uses a product that is effective against the coronavirus?

 Not all cleaning products are effective.
 Many are ineffective against common bacteria and viruses.
 Before hiring a commercial cleaning company, make sure the products they use are included on the EPA’s List N (a list of registered cleaning products that have been proven effective against the coronavirus).

 It is worth mentioning here that the EPA itself hasn’t established any guidelines for surface cleaning products; however, experts believe that when the EPA establishes protocols, the results will show that if a cleaning product is effective against other coronaviruses, it will also be effective against SARS-CoV-2.

 What is dwell time?
 Is it true that a product will be effective only if it is allowed to dwell on a surface for at least 10 minutes?